 The slight lifting of England’s lockdown restrictions and new guidelines, published by the Government and RICS, has allowed surveyors to resume physical property valuations.
-Managing Director, Steve Olejnik explains what this means for the property investment market and what you should expect when your property is valued.
+Chief Operating Officer, Gavin Richardson explains what this means for the property investment market and what you should expect when your property is valued.

 We at Mortgage for Business and lenders alike rejoiced last week at the news that valuers would be returning to work (in England at least).
 While no one is expecting pre-COVID service to resume anytime soon, it does mean that many of the applications with properties that were not suitable for desktop valuations (an estimated 60,000) currently on hold can begin to move forward again.

 Since then, we’ve been in conversation with lenders and one of the biggest surveyor contractors, Connell’s, to find out how they plan to complete valuations under the new guidelines and how long they expect it to take to clear the substantial backlog of cases held up by initial lockdown rules.

 How long will I have to wait for my property to be valued?

 With many thousands of applications awaiting valuations and only a fraction of surveyors currently returning to work, we believe that it’ll take three to four weeks to clear the existing pipeline.

 Under the new guidelines, priority will likely be to vacant properties as they are easier, safer and quicker to inspect.
 If your case is considered urgent, your broker should be liaising with your lender to see whether it’s possible to push you up the queue; however, this is not always guaranteed.
 Generally, we expect lenders to operate a ‘first come first served’ approach; clearing applications which have been with them the longest first.